 Subscription Information

-On January 1, 2002, the Tech Law Journal Daily E-Mail Alert (TLJ Alert) became a subscription based product.
 The basic rate for a subscription is $250 per year.
 There is a price scale that rises to $2,500 for subscribers with 12 recipients of the TLJ Alert.
-The price schedule, starting on January 1, 2003, includes a fixed rate of $2,500 for subscribers with any number of recipients, provided that they are all employed by the subscriber, and have one e-mail domain.
+The price schedule includes a fixed rate of $2,500 for subscribers with any number of recipients, provided that they are all employed by the subscriber, and have one e-mail domain.

 Free one month trial subscriptions are available.
-Also, free subscriptions are available for journalists, federal government officials, Congressional staff, and court personnel.
-(No contract is required for free subscribers.)
-TLJ has terminated the practice of offering free subscriptions to law students and state government officials, because of past infringement problems.
+Also, free subscriptions are available for federal government officials, Congressional staff, and court personnel.

 The TLJ web site remains a free access web site.
-Copies of the TLJ Alert are published in the web site at least one month after original distribution by e-mail to subscribers.
+Copies of the TLJ Alert are published in the web site two months after original distribution by e-mail to subscribers.

 What is the Tech Law Journal Daily E-Mail Alert?

-The TLJ Daily E-Mail Alert is a daily e-mail that contains news about legislative, judicial, and regulatory developments affecting the Internet, computing, and communications.
-It is sent out at around 9:00 AM ET, Monday through Friday.
-There are about 250 issues per year.
-It consists of text formatted in HTML.
-Most issues range in size from 40 to 60 KB.
+The TLJ Daily E-Mail Alert is a daily e-mail that contains news about legislative, judicial, and regulatory developments affecting the internet, computing, and communications.

 Who Publishes the Tech Law Journal Daily E-Mail Alert?

 The TLJ Daily E-Mail Alert and the TLJ web site are written and published by David Carney.
 It is a one person operation, organized as a sole proprietorship.
 It is also an independent operation.
 There are no affiliations with any political party, political group, company, or trade group.
-The sole source of income is from the sale of subscriptions.
+The main source of income is from the sale of subscriptions.
+The secondary source of income is licensing copyrighted works.

-Why Did Tech Law Journal Converting to a Subscription Basis?
+Why Did Tech Law Journal Convert to a Subscription Basis?

 Tech Law Journal is a business.
 The original business plan was to provide free products, but generate revenue from advertising.
-This plan did succeed.
+That plan did not succeed.
 Revenue from banner advertising on the web site did not generate a sustainable income, and was discontinued.
 Hence, it was a matter of either charging subscribers, or ceasing publication.
+TLJ began charging on January 1, 2002.

 Who Reads Tech Law Journal?